 Find the full list of vaccine providers in Clark County here.

 There is a mass vaccination site at the Tower Mall parking lot, located at 5403 E. Mill Plain Blvd.
 No appointment is required.
-The Tower Mall is set to close on June 29 but will continue to administer first and second Pfizer doses until that date.
+The Tower Mall is set to close at noon on June 29 but will continue to administer first and second Pfizer doses until that date.

 Find the full list of vaccination sites in Cowlitz County here.